eclipse-che/che-operator/README.md

 OpenShift clusters include a built-in OAuth server. che-operator supports this authentication method.
 Use  'openShiftoAuth' CR property to enable/disable OAuth authentication.
 It's enabled by default.

-> INFO: If you are [using scripts to deploy che-operator](#deploy_che_operator_using_scripts), then  bear in mind that che-operator service account needs to have cluster admin privileges so that the operator can create oauthclient at a cluster scope.
+> INFO: If you are [using scripts to deploy che-operator](#deploy_che_operator_using_scripts), note that the che-operator service account needs to have cluster-admin privileges so that the operator can create OAuth client at a cluster scope.
 There is `oc adm` command in both deploy scripts.
 Uncomment it if you need this feature.
 Make sure your current user has cluster-admin privileges.